4www/r4bsky/README.md

 Troubleshooting
 - Login redirect mismatch on GitHub Pages: ensure your `public/client-metadata.json` includes both `https://user.github.io/r4bsky` and `https://user.github.io/r4bsky/` in `redirect_uris`.
+- "Invalid hostname" error during OAuth: if using Tailscale, make sure you're using `tailscale funnel` (public) not `tailscale serve` (private).
+Bluesky's OAuth server needs public access to fetch your client metadata.
+- OAuth callback not completing login: check browser console for errors.
+Ensure your `client-metadata.json` redirect_uris match exactly (with and without trailing slash).
-- DPoP nonce 401 seen in devtools: we avoid eager profile fetch on hydration; it’s harmless if seen intermittently.
+- DPoP nonce 401 seen in devtools: we avoid eager profile fetch on hydration; it's harmless if seen intermittently.
-- Scope errors on Timeline/Followers: open Settings and re-consent; if the server doesn’t support fine-grained scopes, it will fall back.
+- Scope errors on Timeline/Followers: open Settings and re-consent; if the server doesn't support fine-grained scopes, it will fall back.

 License
 MIT